Heart rate

-Heart rate (or pulse rate) is the frequency of the heartbeat measured by the number of contractions of the heart per minute (beats per minute, or bpm).
-The heart rate can vary according to the body's physical needs, including the need to absorb oxygen and excrete carbon dioxide, but is also modulated by numerous factors, including (but not limited to) genetics, physical fitness, stress or psychological status, diet, drugs, hormonal status, environment, and disease/illness as well as the interaction between and among these factors.
-It is usually equal or close to the pulse measured at any peripheral point.
+Heart rate is the frequency of the heartbeat measured by the number of contractions of the heart per minute (beats per minute, or bpm).
+The heart rate varies according to the body's physical needs, including the need to absorb oxygen and excrete carbon dioxide.
+It is also modulated by numerous factors, including (but not limited to) genetics, physical fitness, stress or psychological status, diet, drugs, hormonal status, environment, and disease/illness, as well as the interaction between these factors.
+It is usually equal or close to the pulse rate measured at any peripheral point.

-The American Heart Association states the normal resting adult human heart rate is 25-75 bpm.
+The American Heart Association states the normal resting adult human heart rate is 60–100 bpm.
+An ultra-trained athlete would have a resting heart rate of 37–38 bpm.
 Tachycardia is a high heart rate, defined as above 100 bpm at rest.
 Bradycardia is a low heart rate, defined as below 60 bpm at rest.
-When a human sleeps, a heartbeat with rates around 40–50 bpm is common and is considered normal.
+When a human sleeps, a heartbeat with rates around 40–50 bpm is common and considered normal.
 When the heart is not beating in a regular pattern, this is referred to as an arrhythmia.
 Abnormalities of heart rate sometimes indicate disease.

 Physiology

 While heart rhythm is regulated entirely by the sinoatrial node under normal conditions, heart rate is regulated by sympathetic and parasympathetic input to the sinoatrial node.
 The accelerans nerve provides sympathetic input to the heart by releasing norepinephrine onto the cells of the sinoatrial node (SA node), and the vagus nerve provides parasympathetic input to the heart by releasing acetylcholine onto sinoatrial node cells.
 Therefore, stimulation of the accelerans nerve increases heart rate, while stimulation of the vagus nerve decreases it.

-As water and blood are incompressible fluids, one of the physiological ways to deliver more blood to an organ is to increase heart rate.
-Normal resting heart rates range from 60 to 100 bpm.
-Bradycardia is defined as a resting heart rate below 60 bpm.
-However, heart rates from 50 to 60 bpm are common among healthy people and do not necessarily require special attention.
-Tachycardia is defined as a resting heart rate above 100 bpm, though persistent rest rates between 80 and 100 bpm, mainly if they are present during sleep, may be signs of hyperthyroidism or anemia (see below).